joelcponte/shiny-app-spotify/README.md

 The app recommends two playlists using songs from the selected artists.
 The recomendation is very naive and it was developed using data from Spotify.

 First, I downloaded playlists with the keywords "running" and "relax" through Spotify's api and labelled the songs accordingly.
-Spotify provides a set of features for all of their songs, so we used these to create a training set where the Spotify features were the inputs and the labels "running" and "relax" as outputs.
+Spotify provides a set of features for all of their songs, so I used these to create a training set where the Spotify features were the inputs and the labels "running" and "relax" the outputs.
 A logistic regression was trained to predict to which playlist new songs are most likely to belong.